impulsado/wannaNotes/Writeups/HTB/Redeemer/00 - General.md

 # redis
 Redis is an 'in-memory' database.
 In-memory databases is managed in the RAM of the System in contrast to databases that stores in Disks/SSD (MySQL).
-The data retrieval time is very small and are commonly used as cache and if this doesn't have the info,
+The data retrieval time is very small and are commonly used as cache.

+## Commands
+- Interact with DB `redis-cli`
+-
 per a interactuar es fa amb `redis-cli` per a obtenir informació del server fer `INFO` per a seleccionar base de dades `select`